 - An advert for Doritos in the UK has a giant chip hovering above London in this manner.

 - Arthur C. Clarke's novel Childhood's End (1953).
 The Overlords' ships mysteriously appear over the major cities of Earth.
-Many years all but one disappear, leading to speculation that the rest were illusions the whole time.
+Many years later all but one disappear, leading to in-universe speculation that the rest were illusions the whole time.

 - The Vogon Fleet in The Hitchhiker's Guide to the Galaxy.
 Particularly over the top since this isn't even a hostile fleet: it's just a bunch of construction workers clearing out some rubbish.